identity-box/identity-box/workspaces/homepage/src/pages/user/01_welcome.md

 ---
 path: /identity-box
-title: Identity Box
+title: Welcome to Identity Box
-tag: proposal
+tag: user
 ---

 > This is still a work in progress document, which will later be published as the Identity Box white paper.